 Four miles south west of Wetherby, at the heart of the so-called golden triangle of Wetherby, Harrogate and Leeds is the idyllic location of the Lower Wharfedale village of East Keswick.

 This ancient Domesday Book village lies on a quiet country lane which meanders between Collingham and Shadwell.
-The community comprises some 1400 people, two pubs, two churches, a post office/general store, village hall and butchers.
+The community comprises some 1146 people, two pubs, two churches, a twice a week post office, village hall, hairdressers, beauty salon and butchers.

 The village is a conservation area surrounded by rich farmland and numerous attractive walks.
 Its history has been chronicled in a highly acclaimed Millennium Book and probably uniquely, it enjoys its own Wildlife Trust which manages large tracts of local land.

 In September 2001, it was awarded Best Village in North of England regional finals of the nationwide competition sponsored by Calor and the Daily Telegraph.
 Five years later, in the 'best of the best' competition, the village was the Northern Regional Winner.

 On July 11th 2002, HM The Queen was driven through the village on her route from Harewood to Leeds and on St Valentine's Day 2003, HRH The Prince of Wales spent more than two hours visiting the village and meeting some of its residents.
 His Deputy Private Secretary wrote later 'The Prince of Wales has asked me to express to you just how much he enjoyed his visit to East Keswick.
 It is a remarkable village in every way and it gave him the greatest possible pleasure to visit it and to meet so many residents.
 The community spirit and sense of identity and belonging impressed him beyond measure'.

 - Pavement parking causes problems and enforcement urged

 - Parish Clerk to step down